 Cons:

 A brownstone is distinguished by the color of its facade, which is a reddish-brown colored sandstone.
-The majority of brownstones in New York can be found in the Manhattan's Upper West Side, Harlem and Brooklyn.
+The majority of brownstones in New York can be found in the Upper West Side, Harlem and Brooklyn.
 A building that uses a material other than sandstone, such as marble, limestone or brick, is called a townhouse or row house.

 Brownstones and Townhouses are multi-story urban houses that are attached or detached.
 They’re built close to the street and sized similarly to the surrounding properties.